heike/DS401/README.md

 ### Feature extracted

+#### Overall number of missing values

 `extract_na` calculates the percentage of values that are missing in the surface matrix of the scan.
-For the scan showns above, the percentages are quite high for the bad scan and low for the good scan:
+For the scans shown above, the percentages are quite high for the bad scan and low for the good scan

 ``` r
 extract_na(fau277_bb_l2)